lucasbuschlinger/BachelorPraktikum/README.md

 4. Finally, you have to set the project's SDK under File > Project Structure... > Project.
 The targets can be executed by simply double clicking them.

+### NetBeans

+1. Use File > New Project to open the import dialogue.

+2. Select Java Free-Form Project and advance.
+Select the folder where you clone the repository to, the build script should be detected automatically.

+3. Select the package target in the Build Project menu and advance.

+4. Select JDK 1.8.

+5. Add the jars from BaseLibs and libs to the classpath.

+6. Finally create the out folder as target destination for the output and finish the setup.
+You can then build the plugin by simply clicking the Build Project item in the menu bar at the top.

 ## Further steps

 You now have a working OpenDiabetes project setup on your machine.
 The following topics guide to documents that will help you on different tasks in the project: